John Slockbower - Obituary

 Mr. Slockbower drove a school bus over 30 years, he also worked for Unionville Water & Road Department as well as Pheasant Hill Water Department.
 He also was a lifetime honorable member of the Minisink Hose Co. in Unionville.
 Mr. Slockbower loved sitting on his porch, drinking his coffee listening to his music and taking care of his flowers, feeding and watching the birds.

-Mr. Slockbower was predeceased by his loving wife of 59 years, Yvonne "Sis" Slockbower in 2013; a son, Jim Slockbower in 1990 and a sister, Ann Sillings in 2018.
-He is survived by his children: Cindy Martino of Norwich, NY, John Slockbower Jr. and his companion, Jeanmarie Masuck of Westtown, NY, Dawn Hotalen and her husband, Hank of Sparta, TN, Tina Slockbower of Unionville, NY, Earl Slockbower and his companion, Lynnea Chasmar of Montague, NJ, Mike Slockbower and his wife, Nancy of Wantage, NJ and Tammy Schleich and her husband, George of Greenville, NY; his sisters: Betty Slockbower of Unionville, NY, Nancy Lain of Colesville, NJ, Peggy Baker of Cooperstown, NY, Diane Suhocki of Richfield Springs, NY and a brother, Richard Slockbower of Circleville, NY and his cherished 12 grandchildren and five great-grandchildren.
+Mr. Slockbower was predeceased by his loving wife of 59 years, Yvonne "Sis" Slockbower in 2013, a son Jim Slockbower in 1990 and a sister Ann Sillings in 2018.
+Survived by his children, Cindy Martino of Norwich, NY, John Slockbower Jr. and his companion Jeanmarie Masuck of Westtown, NY, Dawn Hotalen and her husband Hank of Sparta, TN, Tina Slockbower of Unionville, NY, Earl Slockbower and his companion Lynnea Chasmar of Montague, NJ, Mike Slockbower and his wife Nancy of Wantage, NJ and Tammy Schleich and her husband George of Greenville, NY, and his sisters, Betty Slockbower of Unionville, NY, Nancy Lain of Colesville, NJ, Peggy Baker of Cooperstown, NY, Diane Suhocki of Richfield Springs, NY and a brother, Richard Slockbower of Circleville, NY and his cherished 12 grandchildren and 5 great grandchildren.

-Due to Government restrictions because of the pandemic, Covid-19, the funeral home will restrict up to 50 people in building at one time and facial mask must be on at all times.
+Due to Government restrictions because of the pandemic CoronaVirus19, the funeral home will restrict up 50 people in building at one time and facial mask must be on at all times.